cadumas01/traffic-sim/README.md

 # Map JSON Schema
 XML tags are parsed into JSON, into 3 dictionaries;
-1. Nodes - Points in space, define places or make up ways [defined further here](https://wiki.openstreetmap.org/wiki/Node)
+1. [Nodes](https://wiki.openstreetmap.org/wiki/Node) - Points in space, define places or make up ways
-2. Ways - Ordered lists of nodes which define a linear features (Ex: roads, train lines, rivers, building boundaries, ...) [defined further here](https://wiki.openstreetmap.org/wiki/Way )
+2. [Ways](https://wiki.openstreetmap.org/wiki/Way)- Ordered lists of nodes which define a linear features (Ex: roads, train lines, rivers, building boundaries, ...)
-3. Relations - Ordered List of Nodes, describes a special relation between Nodes (Ex: No Left Turn here) [defined further here](https://wiki.openstreetmap.org/wiki/Relation)
+3. [Relations](https://wiki.openstreetmap.org/wiki/Relation) - Ordered List of Nodes, Ways and/or Relations, describes a special relation between Nodes (Ex: No Left Turn here)
   - look more into: [multipolygons](https://wiki.openstreetmap.org/wiki/Relation:multipolygon)

 In each dictionary, individual elements are indexed by id.
 From there all of the properties of each element are indexed by descriptor.